dojo/framework/docs/en/routing/introduction.md

 # Introduction

-Dojos Routing package provides a first class declarative routing solution for your applications.
-Widgets are the fundamental concept in Dojo applications and with routing it's no different.
-Dojo Routing offers a collection of widgets that integrate directly within any Dojo application.
-They enable widgets to be associated with routes without compromising their functionality, reusability and property interface.
+Dojos Routing package provides a first class declarative routing solution for your application.
+Widgets are the fundamental concept in Dojo applications and with routing it is no different.
+Dojo Routing provides a collection of widgets that integrate directly within your Dojo application.
+They enable widgets to be associated with routes without compromising their functionality, reusability or property interface.

 Feature | Description
 --- | ---